GTM Welcomes Families of Apex Social Group!

 Minnesota Rules

 Workers’ Compensation: In Minnesota, workers’ compensation insurance is required if an employee earns more than $1,000 in a quarter.
-Please contact GTM for a price quote.
+Get a quote on workers' compensation from GTM.

-Paid Leave Laws: In Minnesota, household employers must follow the state’s Earned Sick and Safe Time law and Paid Family and Medical Leave program.
+Paid Leave Laws: In Minnesota, household employers must comply with the state’s Earned Sick and Safe Time law and the Paid Family and Medical Leave program.
 Additionally, the cities of Bloomington, Minneapolis, and Saint Paul have paid leave laws that apply to household employers.

 Missouri Rules

-Minimum Wage: In Missouri, the current minimum wage is $13.75/hour.
+Minimum Wage: In Missouri, the current minimum wage is $15/hour.

 Workers’ Compensation: In Missouri, household employers are not required to have workers’ compensation insurance.
-However, we strongly recommend obtaining a policy.
-Please contact GTM for a price quote.
+However, it's still strongly recommended to obtain a policy.
+Get a quote on workers' compensation from GTM.

 North Carolina Rules